-Now, when I say that "Jesus Was a Man," I don't mean that Jesus was merely or only a man.
-That would be wrong.
-The Bible makes it abundantly clear that Jesus is God.8 But Jesus also became a human being.
-John 1:14 says, "The Word became flesh and made his dwelling among us.
-We have seen his glory, the glory of the One and Only, who came from the Father, full of grace and truth."
+1:14 says, "And the Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth."
 Jesus, the Word of God, became a human being.
 He didn't cease being God, but he added a second nature, a human nature.
 We call this the incarnation, which means the "enfleshment."
 When God took on a human nature, he appeared in the flesh, but it wasn't a mere appearance.
 He really and truly became man.

 This is what Christians have believed since the first century, but there have often been distortions of this belief.
 In the early centuries of Christianity, there were some heresies, or wrong beliefs, about Jesus' human nature.
-There were people called "docetists," who believed that Jesus only appeared to be human.
+There were people called "Docetists," who believed that Jesus only appeared to be human.
 They believed this because they thought that all matter-the physical world-was inherently evil.
 How could God actually become material when God is immaterial and matter is bad?
-So they believed that Jesus only appeared to have a body.
-That's the error that the apostle John fought against when he wrote 1 John 4:2-3: "This is how you can recognize the Spirit of God: Every spirit that acknowledges that Jesus Christ has come in the flesh is from God, but every spirit that does not acknowledge Jesus is not from God."
-That's why John begins that letter with these words: "That which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked at and our hands have touched-this we proclaim concerning the Word of life" (1 John 1:1).
+So, they believed that Jesus only appeared to have a body.
+That's the error that the apostle John fought against when he wrote 1 John 4:2-3: "By this you know the Spirit of God: every spirit that confesses that Jesus Christ has come in the flesh is from God, and every spirit that does not confess Jesus is not from God.
+This is the spirit of the antichrist, which you heard was coming and now is in the world already."
+That's why John begins that letter with these words:

+1 That which was from the beginning, which we have heard, which we have seen with our eyes, which we looked upon and have touched with our hands, concerning the word of life-2 the life was made manifest, and we have seen it, and testify to it and proclaim to you the eternal life, which was with the Father and was made manifest to us (1 John 1:1-2).

 I think there are times when Christians come dangerously close to docetism.
-We so want to protect the divinity of Jesus that we don't emphasize or think enough about the humanity of
+We so want to protect the divinity of Jesus that we don't emphasize or think enough about the humanity of Jesus.
+Jesus was-and still is!-actually a man.
+He is fully God, but also fully man, and it's worth reflecting on his humanity.

-8 John 1:1 states, "In the beginning was the Word [Jesus], and the Word was with God, and the Word was God."
-The Bible states that the Father created the universe through Jesus (John 1:3; Col. 1:16; Heb.
-1:2) and Jesus indicates that prior to his earthly life (the incarnation) he existed with God (John 8:58; 17:5).
+We see his humanity in his birth.
+Though his conception was supernatural, as we discussed two weeks ago, his birth was typical.
+And as a boy, he grew physically and intellectually.
+That's what we read in Luke 2:39-52.
+The main story in that passage concerns prior to his earthly life (the incarnation) he existed with God (John 8:58; 17:5).
 Other passages indicate that he is God (20:28; Rom.
 9:5; Tit.
 2:13; 2 Pet.
 1:1).
 Only God can forgive sins and receive worship, things that Jesus did (Matt.
 9:2-8; Mark 2:1-12; Matt.
 28:9, 17; Luke 24:52).